json-schema-faker/json-schema-faker/docs/USAGE.md

 - https://github.com/murgatroid99/json-schema-random-instance
 - https://github.com/tomarad/JSON-Schema-Instantiator

 ...but they were either incomplete, outdated, broken or non-standard.
-That's why `jsf` was created.
+That's why `JSONSchemaFaker` was created.